Table of Contents

 Steps to Transfer eSIM to a New Phone:

-1. Check If Your Carrier Supports eSIM Transfer: Some allow direct transfer, while others require deactivation and reactivation.
+1. Check if Your Carrier Supports eSIM Transfer: Some allow direct transfer, while others require deactivation and reactivation.

 2. On iPhone: Go to Settings > Cellular > Transfer eSIM and follow the on-screen instructions.